 Looking around the Internet lately, it’s apparent that one-page website design is becoming more popular.
 Instead of navigating through several pages all the content is broken up into sections within a one-page design.
 It was thought that visitors never liked going “below the fold” on a webpage, meaning that users were unlikely to scroll down once they landed on a homepage.
 That isn’t as true as it once was.
 With one-page websites, web designers are exploring new ways to deliver content.
+Knowing that visitors to a site are more likely to scroll through an entire web page might persuade you to choose this option.
+There are pros and cons to using this format.
+It doesn’t work for every site.

 Examples of one-page websites